What is the course about?

 Each session explores themes such as ‘Your amazing mind’ (which looks at the developing adolescent brain with its different trajectories of emotional development and development of executive function and explains that our brains are hardwired for survival rather than happiness, so these tricky minds are ‘not our fault’), ‘Staying present’, ‘Dropping anchor’ into the present moment (using the support of breath, body or sound), distraction, attitude, appreciation, and what it might mean to live a mindful life – one that is in alignment with what we value.
 Self-compassion (i.e. directing kindness towards ourselves when things are difficult) is woven throughout the fabric of the course.

-If you would like to arrange the course to be delivered at your school, organisation or on one-to-one basis, please get in touch via the contact form.
+If you would like to arrange the course to be delivered at your school, organisation or on one-to-one basis, please contact us.